Chihuahua Dog Breed

-Then again, while they may burn off some of their energy by being quite active indoors, all dogs deserve and should get out for walks, fresh air and a change of scenery.
+Then again, while they may burn off some of their energy by being quite active indoors, the Chi does enjoy and deserve to get out for walks, fresh air and a change of scenery.

 The value of walks and other activities, such as the off-leash dog park, should not be underestimated for a pet's mental health.

-However, the well-trained Chi can be trained to keep the noise level at a reasonable setting!
+However, the well-trained Chi can learn to keep the noise level at a reasonable setting!

-Children and ChihuahuasThis breed is somewhat wary and edgy around young children and can be quite bold.
+Children and the ChihuahuaThis breed is somewhat wary and edgy around young children and can be quite bold.
 For this reason and also because they are quite fragile, they are not usually the best choice for families with toddlers or small children.

 Families that include young adults who are considerate and sensitive to pets, would probably work out a lot better and enable everyone to enjoy this unique and special dog breed.